-Are Health Workers at risk of HIV through contact with HIV-infected patients?
+Are healthcare workers at risk from HIV through contact with HIV-infected patients?

 Am I at risk of becoming infected with HIV when visiting the doctor or dentist?

 If blood splashes into my eye, or I get some in my mouth, can I become infected with HIV?